brenden-matteson/cs386/cs386/reports/report8.md

 ## Next Steps

 Brenden:
-* Refine main webpage
-* Implement media queries for stylesheets for better optimization for other devices.
-* Work on Deliverable 4
+* Keep working on Deliverable 4
+* Start implementation of the contact us form.
+* Find a better way to implement the java script that is is used for the header on every page.

 Makaela:
-* Finish survey implementation
+* Work towards deliverable 5
+* Find something to work on for the website

 Jered:
-* Get prepared for the implementation section of the website
+* Finish the financial wellness page

 Tyson:
+* Keep working toward finishing Deliverable 4
-* Start to implement and test the JS code on a placeholder website
+* Start implementing the javascript functions to be used on the website
-* Work on Deliverable 4
+* Work with Brenden to get input fields set up